By Shauney Moen, DPT, Physical Therapy

 Alternatives to Pain Medication

-In addition to the non-opioid medications recommended by physicians, the physical therapy (PT) and occupational therapy (OT) staff at Glacial Ridge Hospital have many therapeutic options in treating patients with chronic pain.
+Physical therapy (PT) and occupational therapy (OT) staff at Glacial Ridge Hospital have many therapeutic options to treat patients with chronic pain – including a new pain program.

 The focus of treatment is to help individuals get back to activities they love to do with an individualized treatment plan tailored to their goals.
 Interventions can include: exercises to encourage natural body movements, progressive exercise and activities, stress relief techniques, assistance in environmental changes or coping mechanisms, learning about pain, hands-on interventions, and sometimes, modalities to help reduce pain.
 Physical and occupational therapy takes a comprehensive approach to treat pain.
 All of these interventions are part of a program referred to as The Pain Neuroscience Education + Program that aims to increase overall well-being, facilitate movement, and increase function.
 It also aims to enhance what we call “endogenous analgesia” (our body’s natural pain-relieving chemicals) via non-pharmacological mechanisms.